 - After the first episode of polymorphous light eruption, additional episodes are likely to recur on an annual basis each spring or early summer.

-- Some people gradually become less sensitive over several years and no longer experience recurring episodes.
+- Some people gradually become less sensitive over several years and eventually may no longer experience recurring episodes.